vvvar/checkmark/README.md

 For information about contribution, please refer to the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file.

-- One

-- Two

-- Three
-  - For

 ## Support

 For support information, please refer to the [SUPPORT.md](./docs/SUPPORT.md) file.